-It is important for all Users to read and understand this Handbook and the policies contained herein.
+All University faculty and staff with access to Technology Resources (Users) are required to read and understand this Handbook and the policies contained herein.
 All Users with access to Yeshiva University Information or Technology Resources must comply with the University's policies and procedures relating to information security.
 Policy violations may have serious consequences.